Free Bahamas People Search

 Processing times vary by location but typically take 5-10 working days.
 For urgent requests, you may need to visit the office in person and explain your situation.

-The Bahamas Chamber of Commerce maintains an official business registry of all companies and self-employed individuals in the Bahamas.
-Through the Chamber, you can find information about business owners, directors, and authorized representatives.
+The Bahamas Chamber of Commerce maintains an official business registry of all companies and self-employed people in the Bahamas.
+Through the Chamber, find information about business owners, directors, and authorized representatives.

 Here's how to use the Chamber's website for your search: